WASHING OF THE FEET, THE INSTITUTION AND THE WATCH

 Could gladly spend.

 Good Friday is a day of fasting and prayer, and at the end of it we should feel exhausted both physically and spiritually.
 With the vigil the evening before, we should have given so much that we are completely drained.
 It is only when we are drained, hungry, and fatigued that we can have any understanding of our Lord's passion.
 Don't be frightened to undertake all this for our Saviour.
 The savouring of it will last a long time.
 And if we do not spend Good Friday without any deprivation, how then can we taste the joys and wonders of Easter day, and enjoy that Queen of all festivals in celebration?
 We cannot!
-So spend and be spent for Him Who hangs upon the Tree so that we may be His true sons and daughters.
+So spend and be spent for Him Who hangs upon the Tree so that we may be His true sons and daughters in the new creation.

-The term “triduum” means three days, beginning at on Holy Thursday and concluding on Holy Saturday night with the Paschal Vigil as the Church celebrates the passion, death and resurrection of Christ.
+The term “triduum” means three days, beginning on Holy Thursday evening and concluding on Holy Saturday night or early morn with the Paschal Vigil as the Church celebrates the passion, death and resurrection of Christ.
 It is one extensive liturgy with three acts as it were.
 It is the culmination of the whole liturgical year.
 The season of Lent concludes after morning Mass on Holy Thursday.
 There are special features during the Triduum, including the washing of feet, the institution of the Eucharist, the stripping of the altar, the vigil before the Altar of Repose, the veneration of the cross, the reading of the Passion narrative, the lighting of new fire and the paschal candle, the renewal of baptismal vows and the first Eucharist of Easter.
 As it is one continuous liturgy all faithful Catholics should be present throughout.
 It should be lived in the spirit of a retreat in which we meditate on these holy events without letting worldly things intrude much.

 It is finished: and He bowed His head, and gave up the Spirit.